hahndorf/Test-WebSite/README.md

 These are checked by the scripts.

 - IIS 7.5+ (not all tested)
-- Windows Server 2008 R2 (or Windows 7) with SP1 or newer
+- Windows Server 2008 R2 (or Windows 7) with SP1 or newer.
+Nano Server is not supported.
 - PowerShell 2 or higher
 - PowerShell WebAdministration module installed.